Trademarks

 - Ensure the accuracy of documents that reflect the transfers of trademarks.

-Our trademark lawyers also have experience working on secured transactions in which trademarks and other intellectual property form a significant part of the collateral securing a loan.
+Our trademark attorneys also have experience working on secured transactions in which trademarks and other intellectual property form a significant part of the collateral securing a loan.
 In such transactions, we draw on the firm's interdisciplinary experience to achieve successful completion.
 We understand the value of communication and networking, so we are active members in a number of trademark organizations, including the International Trademark Association and the American Intellectual Property Law Association.
 These memberships enable us to advocate for trademark issues, maintain connections with trademark counsel around the world, and remain educated about emerging and significant issues facing brand owners today.

 See our Intellectual Property Litigation information.